danielafsaraiva/VSLFC_SQE/README.md

 # Repository for "Paper"

-This repository contains the supplementary data for the research article submitted to **IEEE TCSVT**. it includes coded light fields, original source views, subjective scaling results, and encoding configurations.
+This repository contains the supplementary data for the research article submitted to **To be Added**.
+It includes coded light fields, original source views, subjective results, and encoding configurations.

 ---